pnzrr/keycloak/js/apps/admin-ui/src/phaseII/README.md

 - `PageNav.tsx`
   - Extensions nav group imported from the `phaseII/navigation` folder
   - Export Left Nav for use in the `extensions` file.
+- Include the routes for the Phase II orgs and styles in `admin-ui/src/routes`
 - Translations
   - Files have to live in the `/js/apps/admin-ui/public/locales/en` folder
   - `orgs.json`